Mushroom-Daemon/doks/content/writing/short_swipes/throat_grabbers.md

 * Birth defects and air travel... inside report
 * Hair dryer/breast cancer connection
-* How to test drive 1994 cars.
-12 flaws.
 * College aid for families with money
 * Airbags confidential.
 What can go terribly wrong.
 * Inside ways to beat the lottery.
 You only think it's a game of chance. page 271
 * New health peril at self-service gas pumps. *Very* scary.
 Page 235
 * Sexual position recommended by all the experts can cause impotence.
 Page 250
-* Seat belts you should replace the day you buy the car.
-Page 234
-* How to stay out of court; part 2 of Fred J. Halsey Jr.'s series on avoiding litigation
-* Ways to diffuse an angry customer
-* Which US and foreign cars hold their value longest
 * Useful book for retailers
 * Supermarkets: Shocking new reports
 * ...
 And lots more you're not supposed to know (red)